 Bankruptcy Myths — What is Fact and What is Fiction

 Filing bankruptcy can be a scary proposition and one that should not be taken lightly.
-Bankruptcy cases filed in federal courts for fiscal year 2013 (the 12-month period ending September 30, 2013) totaled 1,107,699, which was down 12 percent from 2012, we are sure you probably know someone who has filed bankruptcy.
+Even though bankruptcy cases filed in federal courts for fiscal year 2016 are the lowest since 2010, you probably know someone who has recently filed for bankruptcy.
 Even though you might know someone going through a bankruptcy, that is not to say you know what is truth and was is fiction regarding bankruptcy.
 Like those scary noises in the middle of night, bankruptcy is not that scary once you are able to cut through the myths and get down to the real truths about bankruptcy.

 Bankruptcy Myth #1 — Filing Bankruptcy is Something to be Ashamed of Doing